Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Dynamic-Environment Threat Model

 \textbf{Attacker's Capabilities.} Attackers can upload trigger images to a target website.
 Because website layouts and styles typically remain stable over short periods, attackers can reliably anticipate the overall structure and appearance of the target page.
-Furthermore, we assume that attackers have white-box access to the model powering the GUI agent, including knowledge of its gradients and architecture \footnote{We also consider transfer-based black-box attacks in our evaluation.}.
-Given the increasing deployment of GUI agents and the ease with which trigger images can be distributed online~\cite{wang2024gui, tur2025safearena}, compromising even one popular model may lead to far-reaching consequences.
-In practice, even if only a small fraction of users rely on the targeted model, such attacks can still result in significant security risks across the broader internet ecosystem.
+Furthermore, following prior work~\cite{aichberger2025attacking, wu2024dissecting}, we assume that attackers have white-box access to the model powering the GUI agent~\footnote{We also consider \textbf{transfer-based black-box attacks} in our evaluation.}, including knowledge of its gradients and architecture.
+We consider this assumption realistic because many GUI agents are deployed locally using open-weight LVLMs by users, allowing attackers to directly craft triggers against these publicly available models.
+Given the increasing deployment of GUI agents and the ease with which trigger images can be distributed online~\cite{wang2024gui, tur2025safearena}, we think compromising even one popular model may lead to far-reaching consequences.